 Compare and contrast essays

-As a student you will frequently be asked on both exams and essays to compare and contrast two or more things.
-(Although the topic may use only the word “compare,” the expectation is usually that you will examine both similarities and differences.
-For convenience, this handout uses the word “compare” to refer to the entire process of comparing and contrasting.)
+The “compare and contrast” question is common in essays and exams.
+Although the question may use only the word “compare,” the expectation is usually that you will examine both similarities and differences between two or more things.
+(For convenience, this resource uses the word “compare” to refer to the entire process of comparing and contrasting.)

 With the whole-to-whole format, you discuss item A first, then discuss item B, relating it back to A. This format works best for short essays with few points of comparison.
 A longer paper using this approach tends to end up looking like two separate essays.
 With whole-to-whole, it can also be more difficult to keep the overall purpose of the comparison in mind.
 However, some instructors prefer this method because it keeps all the information about each item together.

 With the part-to-part format, you choose several points of comparison and discuss items A and B together in relation to each point.
-Using the shirt example above, you might discuss “colour of A and B,” then “fabric of A and B,” and finally “cost of A and B.” This format works best for longer comparisons.
-It also makes it easier for you to determine which points help serve your comparison’s purpose and to omit those which do not.
+Using the character example above, you might discuss “community experience of A and B,” then “wisdom of A and B,” and finally “morals of A and B.” This format works best for longer comparisons.
+It also makes it easier for you to determine which points serve your comparison’s purpose and which do not.
 Many instructors prefer this method, but others dislike its “back-and-forth” nature.
-Whichever method of organization you use, remember that the comparison essay as a whole should aim to present and develop a larger point about the two (or more) items being compared — not merely list features of the items.
-The reader wants to know your purpose for comparing.
-It is your task, as writer, to specify that purpose and to fulfill it by presenting relevant details and showing how those details help support your essay’s main point.